moinhameed27/FYP-AI_Based_Cognitive_Load_Management_via_NAM/trakifyr-web/PROJECT_SUMMARY.md

 # trakifyr - Project Summary

 ## Project Overview
 **trakifyr** - Cognitive Load Estimation via Natural Activity Monitoring.
+Part of the **trakifyr-Cognitive_Load_Management_via_NAM** project.
 A **FRONTEND-ONLY** Next.js web application for a Final Year Project.
 This is a research-oriented platform with no backend, database, or API calls - using only dummy/static data.

 ## Tech Stack
 - **Framework**: Next.js 16.1.0 with App Router